Slade Cutter: Postwar naval service

-Postwar, Cutter attained the rank of captain and subsequently commanded the oiler USS Neosho (AO-143) and the heavy cruiser USS Northampton (CC-1) while she was flagship of the United States Second Fleet.
+Postwar, Cutter commanded Submarine Division 32.
+He attained the rank of captain in July 1954 and subsequently commanded Submarine Squadron 6, the oiler USS Neosho (AO-143) and the command cruiser USS Northampton (CC-1) while she was flagship of the United States Second Fleet.
+The Northampton was designated as the National Emergency Command Post (Afloat) (NECPA) during this time.

 Cutter was named athletic director at the Naval Academy in the late 1950s, in an effort to encourage popular football coach Eddie Erdelatz to resign.
 Lavo said Erdelatz was running a "professional-style football program" but too few players were opting to remain in the Navy after graduation because of his reputed disparaging of the service.
 Capt.
 Cutter's knowledge of the sports program and his feeling Erdelatz was "disloyal to the Navy" led to Erdelatz's departure.
 Much of the task was helped by Capt.
 Cutter's stature as an athletic and wartime hero."
 His final active-duty assignment, in 1965, was as head of the Naval Historical Display Center in Washington.

 Retirement and death

 Cutter retired from active duty in 1965 and was elected to the College Football Hall of Fame in 1967.
 He later became headmaster of a boys' school in Tucson, where he moved to care for his first wife's asthma condition.
 Frances Leffler Cutter died in 1981.
 After her death, he moved back to Annapolis.
 In 1982, he married Ruth McCracken Buek.

 Cutter died June 9, 2005, at Ginger Cove retirement community in Annapolis at age 93.
 He had Parkinson's disease.
-Survivors include his wife of 23 years, Ruth McCracken Buek Cutter of Annapolis; two children from the first marriage, Slade D. Cutter Jr. of Austin and Anne McCarthy of Santa Fe, N.M.; three stepchildren, Scott Buek of Delran, N.J., Harvey Buek of Conshohocken, Pa., and Pamela Sullivan of Sparks, Nev.; a sister; nine grandchildren; and five great-grandchildren, including Mackenzie Williams, a Jefferson Scholar at the University of Virginia.
+Survivors include his wife of 23 years, Ruth McCracken Buek Cutter of Annapolis; two children from the first marriage, Slade D. Cutter Jr. of Austin and Anne McCarthy of Santa Fe, N.M.; three stepchildren, Scott Buek of Delran, N.J., Harvey Buek of Conshohocken, Pa., and Pamela Sullivan of Sparks, Nev.; a sister; nine grandchildren; and five great-grandchildren.
+Cutter was interred at the United States Naval Academy Cemetery.